Spirits of the prominent and the ordinary haven’t checked out.

 a mission they cannot fulfill.

-It is described as a Spanish Colonial Revival-styled boutique hotel that rivals any of the upper scale hotels in Los Angeles.
+The Hollywood Roosevelt is described as a Spanish Colonial Revival-styled boutique hotel that rivals any of the upper scale hotels in Los Angeles.
 It is managed by Thompson Hotels.

 One perk that is popular with upper-income young people (21-30) is the hotel’s trendy nightclub, TEDDY’S. Another draw for this age group are pool parties that a person can buy a ticket to attend.
-Other perks include a rooftop terrace.

 Marilyn Monroe was a resident guest for two years when her modeling career soared.
 Her first magazine photos were taken pool-side at The Roosevelt Hotel.